-Project overview: Existing work in the cyber security field has primarily been focussed on raising security awareness by 'fear' appeals as means to change behaviour and there has been little work on the role of personalisation harnessing individual differences.
+Project overview: Existing work in the cyber security field has primarily been focussed on raising security awareness by 'fear' appeals as a means to change behaviour.
+There has been little work on the role of personalisation harnessing individual differences.
 Together with poorly understood barriers to security behaviour change they have led to fairly generic 'one-size-fits-all' informational campaigns that do not serve people effectively.
 Thus, research lags behind interventions used within the public health sphere.
 Moving away from generic security awareness raising, approaches that are tailored to people's needs and apply behavioural change techniques are needed.
-The overall objectives of this project are to:
+The overall objectives of this project were to:

-- · identify factors for personalisation; - · assess the usability of a personalised behaviour change intervention; and - evaluate the effectiveness of the intervention for changing cyber security behaviour.
+- identify factors for personalisation; - assess the usability of a personalised behaviour change intervention; and - evaluate the effectiveness of the intervention for changing cyber security behaviour.

-With regards to the first objective, a rapid evidence assessment, guided by theoretical and evidence-based research, was conducted.
-With a focus on behaviour change and cyber security fields, barriers to security behaviour change were identified.
+A rapid evidence assessment, guided by theoretical and evidence-based research, was conducted to achieve the first objective.
+Barriers to security behaviour change were also identified.

-The study will focus on the evaluation of the personalised intervention including a usability study and experimental evaluation of the effectiveness of the intervention for changing behaviour.
+The study also focused on the evaluation of the personalised intervention including a usability study and experimental evaluation of the effectiveness of the intervention for changing behaviour.